Frequently Asked Questions

 How long before I get my card?

-From the time of your COMPLETED appointment to getting a medical marijuana registry card is approximately 3 business weeks.
+Once your appointment is COMPLETED the time to receive your medical marijuana registry card is approximately 3 business weeks.
 However, it can be sooner.
 If you have been placed in an ON HOLD status it could be longer depending on how long it takes for your other treating physician(s) to release your records to our facility.

 Can I purchase medical marijuana from a dispensary before I receive my card?